bsn-si/IPEHR-gateway/progress/Milestone_6/README.md

 -   Removing Doctors from the list of Doctors

-All blockchain operations are carried out on the Backend side.
+For now all blockchain operations are carried out on the Backend side.
 The stack of the application does not include any Web3 technologies.
 It is built on Next.js, Nextauth.
 In Nextjs we use out-of-the-box React, Typescript, SCSS, server-side-rendering, and others.

-## Deliverable 4

-### Blockchain integration to manage rights.
+## Blockchain integration to manage rights.

 To control access to EHR Documents the following smart contracts are used: